 Q. Are customers notified when a release is finished?
 A. Users can tell when a release is finished if they are able to log in successfully.
 Additionally, users can check the Veeva Trust Site for status updates related to Vault services.

 Q: What level of detail will we communicate regarding maintenance releases?
-A: Users who have opted-in to the Service Availability option receive maintenance release notifications based on the POD their Vault is on.
+A: Users who have opted-in to the Service Availability Notifications option receive maintenance release notifications based on the POD their Vault is on.
 A link is added to this notification which details all changes made.
-See System Availability Emails for information about subscribing to service notifications.

 Q. What is a POD?
 How can I tell what POD I’m on?
 A. POD stands for “point of delivery”.
 In simple terms, think of it as the Vault application server where your Vault is hosted.
 PODs are located in data centers on the East Coast and West Coast of the US, in Japan, and in Germany.
 Admin users can confirm which POD their Vaults are on from Admin > Settings > General Settings.